Multitasking on iPhone & iPad – All you need to know

 Navigating between apps in the App Switcher is as easy as sliding your finger across the display in a horizontal line and tapping the corresponding app preview.

-Multitasking on the iPad in iOS 9
+Multitasking on the iPad

 On the iPad, there is more than the regular old App Switcher.
 You can use all of the above features, but also take advantage of the additional features outlined below.
 These will allow you to work simultaneously in another, second app.

-This feature is currently only supported on the iPad Air 2, iPad mini 4 and iPad Pro.
 Split View is something you might know from using a regular desktop or notebook computer.
 It consists of two windows that are dividing the screen real estate amongst themselves, in this case vertically.

 Swipe inwards from the right side of the screen and select one of the apps from the list of app icons.
 This will be your secondary app that is opened alongside your main app.
 Place the divider somewhere close to the center of the screen and you can start working with both apps at the same time, such as researching a holiday destination in Apple Maps and Safari.